Khiladi19/Learning-Management-Project---Backend/README.md

 # A Learnig Management Project (Backend).
-Build this backend for learnign purpose.
+Build this backend for learnig purpose.

 ## Tech-used
 * Node.js